 In the Standards, a scratch is defined as such when it can be observed easily from normal viewing distance.
 A scratch on a floor, for example, would need to be seen without bending overs from a standing position.
 If you need to get close to the tile to find the scratch, technically, it is not a scratch.

-If the tiles have not been installed, contact the Beaumont Tiles branch from which you purchased them.
+If the tiles have not been installed, contact the Beaumont Tiles store from which you purchased them.
 We will arrange to exchange the damaged tiles, or credit them if you prefer.

 If the tiles are installed, there are two options to consider.
 The best option is for the tiler to replace the scratched tiles.
 These should not have been installed, so the tiler should repair the job before completion.